France-ioi/fioi-blockly/README.md

 * Block `dict_keys`: get the list of keys
 * Block `dicts_create_with`: create a dictionnary

+### Tables blocks

+Blocks to handle 2D and 3D tables.

 ### Inputs blocks

 Blocks to handle inputs from stdin.